Piplopp/needleman-wunsh/README.md

 # Dependencies
 Well, apparently you're brave enough to come here so
-* Python.
-Yeah, you need Python for running this python script
 * numpy
 * RE (I love regexp so, you need to import this and deal with it.)
+* Python.
+Yep.
+You need Python for running this python script